-Education and related activities accounted for the largest share in the economic contribution of the NPO sector in India.
+Education and related activities accounted for the largest share of the economic contribution of the NPO sector in India.
 The estimates across sectors for 2019-20 are given in Table 1.
-The contribution of Education and Research was about Rs.
-1,12,000 crore followed by Culture and Recreation at Rs.
-1,08,000 crore.
-The third most important sector was Social Services at about Rs.
-38,000 crore.
-Both Education and Cultural Activities account together for about 62% of all NPO activities in India.
+The contribution of Education and Research was about Rs 1,12,000 crore, followed by Culture and Recreation at Rs 1,08,000 crore.
+The third most important sector was Social Services, which amounted to about Rs 38,000 crore.
+Both Education and Cultural Activities account together for about 62 per cent of all NPO activities in India.